 Art is in fact an amalgam of all art theories, working in concurrent digressions, in the spectrum of brain processing, social value coding, and language-meaning processing.
 It is higher level thinking, a possible ephiphenomenom, but probably not.

 Art is assumed to be tangential, in the survival toolkit of the specie.
-It is not tangential, rather it is so primary to survival as to be ignored, like breathing.
+It is not tangential, rather so primary to survival as to be ignored, like breathing.
 Art is an inflection of being alive de facto.
 It is a celebration of being alive, or aliveness.
-It’s the fun of being entertained, and thrilled, right up to the lesson, or admonishment.
+It’s the fun of being entertained, and thrilled, right up to the embedded lesson, or admonishment.
 Art has Dasein.
 Art has Spirit, Soul, Vodun, Murti, Ma, Elan, Holy Spirit, Unity, Sublimity.
 Art is signposts, graffito, wayfaring, space defining, mood changing.
-Art coolly transfers culture through the populace, every day, in different modes and intensities, often concurrently.
+Art coolly transfers culture throughout the populace, every day, in different modes and intensities.
+Often concurrently.

 Art, with its pressure release and energy release in the body, its bonding and grooming efficacy, its human communication overlays, has saved the human tribe from destroying itself billions of times over.
 It is rarely given such tribute.

 Art is natural, but practiced art is best.
-All art is informative, however, and an invitation to parsing, or deconstructing, in the context of human development, and cultural history.
-Art is not just the social film, the play, the book, the dance, the song, but a cultural contract, a lynchpin to thinking itself.
+All art is informative, however, and an invitation to parsing, or deconstructing, in the context of human development and cultural history.
+Art is not just the social film, the play, the book, the dance, the song, but a cultural contract, a linchpin to thinking itself.
 It is a super-index, a word amongst words.
 It opens the brain to an experimenting context, and a facing of unknowns and unexploreds.
 Addressing art is addressing a specific messaging, in a grand context of humanism (or its rejection).
 Art is in fact a window.
-Most frames a local scene, but some frame a global scene, a universal motif.
-Some frame this universal motif through time, and across cultures, and hence is labeled timeless, even if just by experts.
+Most art frames a local scene, but some art frames a global scene, and infers, informs and purveys a universal motif.
+Some art can frame a universal motif through time, and across cultures, and becomes timeless, at least to those trained in keeping tabs on culture.

-Lastly, art is an identity, a calling, a craft, a direct and indirect vocation, and infers work, idea making, boundary defining, and bard-like exhaltations.
+Art is an identity, a calling, a craft, a direct and indirect vocation.
+It infers work, idea making, boundary defining, and bard-like exhortations.
 Thus bravery.